Medically Reviewed by Barrett Eubanks, M.D.

 Here’s an overall timeline of what to expect:

 - Day of surgery: You will receive numbing eye drops.
-Then, you’ll lie down so your surgeon can place devices on your eye to keep your eyelids open.
-A small incision will be made in your cornea, which is the clear material at the front of your eye.
+Then, you’ll lie down and your surgeon will place an eyelid holder in your eye to keep your eyelids open.
+A small incision will be made in your cornea, which is the clear structure at the front of your eye.
 Finally, your eye surgeon will implant the Visian ICL.

 Costs, Risks & Recovery From Visian ICL Surgery